-Brian Warner, emeritus professor of astronomy, University of Cape Town, writes: There are many individuals in successive generations of professional astronomers who owe a great deal to the books and iive ers star.
-The object is not that difficult to observe, despite being somewhat small in size.
-Averted vision causes a blinking effect, which is a good way to glimpse detail like the central star and the lightgrey colour of the nebula.
-Higher magnification will reveal a hazy edge with a more obvious confirmation of the planetary nebula as a whole.
+Brian Warner, emeritus professor of astronomy, University of Cape Town, writes: There are many individuals in successive generations of professional astronomers who owe a great deal to the books and personal support of Patrick Moore.
+He introduced children of all ages to astronomy, and some of them became prominent professionals in astrophysics and planetary sciences.